MightBMay-Games/Oct-30th-in-class/README.md

 currently i only have 1 method subscribed, but this would allow simultaneous updates to any amount of other things that need to know when the fuel is empty.

 I use this pattern here as we really don’t need to be checking the fuel level every single frame, only once the moment it reaches 0 fuel.

+For the Object pool and dirty flag, i combined them into one script. the class contains a Dictionary of <gameobject,bool>, with the bool representing the dirty state of the object.

+after use, i can just mark the bool true to signal that it is dirty. i can then iterate the dictionary to check for any dirty ones, and do any cleanup required, though in this example game there realy isn't anything i need to do with it, so i just set back clean.